-The new draft regulations change to a yearly instructional hour construct that requires grades K-6 to have a minimum 900 hours of instruction per year and grades 7-12 to have a minimum of 990 instructional hours spread out over a minimum of 180 days.
-Half-day Kindergarten is required to have 450 instructional hours over a minimum of 180 days.
+The new regulations change to a yearly instructional hour construct that requires grades K-6 to have a minimum 900 hours of instruction per year and grades 7-12 to have a minimum of 990 instructional hours spread out over a minimum of 180 days.
+A half-day Kindergarten program is required to have 450 instructional hours over a minimum of 180 days.